 Waterville

-Situated right on the Wild Atlantic Way, did you know that this was a favourite holiday location for Charlie Chaplain and Walt Disney?
+Situated right on the Wild Atlantic Way, did you know that Waterville was a favourite holiday location for Charlie Chaplain and Walt Disney?
 Both men loved to fish and Lough Currane just outside Waterville boasts fantastic fishing.

 Lough Currane is also home to Church Island with its magnificent Early Christian monastic remains.